Faculty/Staff Tuition Benefit

 How to use the benefit

-- Once eligibility is established, the approved employee or eligible dependent must wait until the first day of the semester and then register via MyCUInfo.
+- Once eligibility is established, the approved employee must wait until the first day of the semester and then register via MyCUInfo.
 As long as all procedures have been followed and the class is eligible to be waived, the Bursar’s Offices will credit the tuition assistance to the tuition bill prior to the tuition due date for that class.

 - Courses offered through Continuing Education, audited courses, Extended Studies, Outreach Programs, Study Abroad and/or non-credit courses do not qualify.